Tax reform

 Tax reform is the process of changing the way taxes are collected or managed by the government and is usually undertaken to improve tax administration or to provide economic or social benefits.
 Tax reform can include reducing the level of taxation of all people by the government, making the tax system more progressive or less progressive, or simplifying the tax system and making the system more understandable or more accountable.

 Numerous organizations have been set up to reform tax systems worldwide, often with the intent to reform income taxes or value added taxes into something considered more economically liberal.
 Other reforms propose tax systems that attempt to deal with externalities.
 Such reforms are sometimes proposed to be revenue-neutral, for example in revenue neutrality of the FairTax, meaning they ought not result in more tax or less being collected.
 Georgism claims that various forms of land tax can both deal with externalities and improve productivity.

+Historical Roots of Modern Tax Reform: The French Enlightenment

+One of the earliest comprehensive efforts to theorize tax reform within a modern economic framework emerged in 18th-century France, driven by the Physiocratic school of thought.
+Led by François Quesnay and Victor de Riqueti, Marquis de Mirabeau, the Physiocrats developed a systematic critique of the fragmented and regressive fiscal policies of the Ancien Régime.
+Their 1760 treatise, Théorie de l'impôt ("Theory of Taxation"), proposed a radical simplification of the tax system through the introduction of a single tax on landowners—the only class they considered to produce a true surplus.

+Quesnay’s Tableau Économique presented a visual model of economic circulation and identified agriculture as the sole productive sector capable of generating net wealth.
+Influenced by Enlightenment ideals of natural order and rational governance, the Physiocrats argued that excessive and arbitrary taxation—particularly on trade, labor, and consumption—distorted markets, impoverished the peasantry, and hindered economic development.
+Their vision sought to reduce social tensions by distributing the tax burden according to productive capacity, thereby stabilizing the kingdom’s finances and reinforcing political legitimacy.

+However, their proposals were met with resistance from the privileged classes and the institutional structures of the Ancien Régime.
+The exemption of the clergy and nobility from direct taxation, and the reliance on tax farming and feudal dues, rendered meaningful reform politically unviable.
+While some reform-minded ministers such as Turgot briefly attempted to apply Physiocratic ideas during the reigns of Louis XV and Louis XVI, they were quickly dismissed under pressure from vested interests.

+The failure to implement these Enlightenment-inspired reforms contributed to a deepening fiscal crisis and popular resentment.
+The monarchy’s inability to equitably restructure taxation played a central role in the lead-up to the French Revolution, demonstrating how fiscal injustice can provoke systemic political transformation.
+The Physiocrats’ legacy, although unrealized in their own time, helped shape subsequent tax thought in the modern era, influencing economists like Adam Smith and early liberal reformers across Europe.